-So are you all ready for your Thanksgiving?
-Just in case any of you experience a place in the meal where the conversation runs dry, here are a few of the worst Thanksgiving jokes ever that you can use to get people talking again.
+Just in case any of you experience a place in your upcoming Thanksgiving meal where the conversation runs dry, here are a few of the worst Thanksgiving jokes ever that you can use to get people talking again.

 - Why did the turkey cross the road twice?
 To prove he wasn’t chicken.